tbates/tbates.github.io/_posts/1995-02-14-detailed-Confidence.markdown

 ###  showErrorcodes = FALSE,

-By default, we don't show the errorcodes.
+By default, we don't show the error codes.
 Turn this on to see them (if any)

 ```r
 umxConfint(m1, run = TRUE, showErrorcodes = TRUE)